mattermost/docs/source/deployment/mobile-app-deployment.rst

 Updating via the public store apps
 **********************************

 While not part of your initial mobile deployment, you should consider a strategy for updating when new versions of the Mattermost mobile applications are available.
-Simultaneously, you should check any compatibility requirements for the mobile apps and the Mattermost server.
+Simultaneously, you should check any compatibility requirements for the mobile apps and the Mattermost Server.

 For example we recommend you: